wieslawsoltes/wavtoac3encoder/README.md

 ## About

-WAV to AC3 Encoder is an audio encoder which generates compressed audio streams based on ATSC A/52 specification.
+WAV to AC3 Encoder is an audio encoder which generates compressed audio streams based on [ATSC A/52 specification](https://en.wikipedia.org/wiki/Dolby_Digital) specification.
 This type of audio is also known as AC-3 or Dolby® Digital and is one of the audio codecs used in DVD-Video content.
-The program is a simple GUI for Aften A/52 audio encoder  created by Justin Ruggles.
-WAV to AC3 Encoder project was started on 27th January 2007 by Wiesław Šoltés and is still maintained and actively developed.
+The program is a simple GUI for `Aften` `A/52` audio encoder  created by `Justin Ruggle`s.
+WAV to AC3 Encoder project was started on `27th January 2007` by `Wiesław Šoltés` and is still maintained and actively developed.

 ## Features